limuir/goby3-course/lectures/day2-comms/day2-comms_notes.md

 ## Hands on building a Goby application from scratch

+### Minimal example that builds

-In the `goby3-course` repository, I have created two application patterns (or "templates" but I avoid that in this context because of the potential confusion with C++ templates) that you can copy to create new Goby applications quickly:
+In the `goby3-course` repository, I have created two application patterns (or "templates" but I avoid that term in this context because of the potential confusion with C++ templates) that you can copy to create new Goby applications quickly:

 ```bash
 goby3-course/src/bin/patterns/multi_thread